 - Infrared space missions

 The field of astronomical observations specializing in detecting photons from the infrared portion of the electromagnetic spectrum.
-This field plays an important role in the study of cooler astrophysical objects ranging from asteroids and comets to exoplanets, stars, and galaxies.
-These objects emit brightly in the infrared, although they may veiled by clouds of dust that conceal their presence at shorter, optical wavelengths.
-The infrared portion of the spectrum spans the range from the red limit of human vision [approximately 0.7 micrometer (μm)] to the shortest wavelengths accessible to heterodyne radio receivers (several hundred micrometers).
-Recent advances in infrared detector technology have provided fundamental new insights into the characteristics of astrophysical objects.
-See also: Electromagnetic radiation; Infrared radiation
+Infrared astronomy plays an important role particularly in the study of cooler astrophysical objects, ranging from asteroids and comets to exoplanets and developing stars.
+These objects emit brightly in the infrared, although they may be veiled by clouds of dust that conceal their presence at shorter, optical wavelengths.
+Infrared astronomy thus affords researchers an opportunity to study phenomena that would go unseen if relying on just visible light (Fig. 1).
+See also: Asteroid; Comet; Exoplanets; Galaxy; Light; Star

 The content above is only an excerpt.